memsql/singlestore-spark-connector/README.md

 correctly specify the keys.

 > :warning: The default table type is SingleStore Columnstore.
 If you want a RowStore table,
-> you will need to specify a Primary Key using the tableKey option.
+> you will need to set `createRowstoreTable` option.

 To explain we will refer to the following example: